Clarkson Wright and Jakes Ltd Banner Image

 Is a joint venture agreement legally binding?

 A formal joint venture agreement is legally binding.
-This is generally one of:
+This is generally one of the following:

 • A limited liability company shareholders’ agreement